ronnie-rios/jest-prac/testing.md

 #### important things about mocks
 - it will only impact your tests, it will only mock during the test and not affect the code
 - Note: vitest `vi.mock()` method is hoisted to top, `jest.mock()` is not, should be declared before the global variables
-- the mock is only mocked during the test fuke
+- the mock is only mocked during the test file

+#### mocking
+- can pass an empty function into the mocked function, by default it's empty, and you can pass it to keep track of it

+#### managing mocking globals